 International fees and finance

-As an international student (including Islands students, from the Channel Islands and Isle of Man) at Cambridge there are three costs you'll need to consider.
+As an overseas student (including Islands students, from the Channel Islands and Isle of Man) at Cambridge there are three costs you need to consider.
 These are your:

-You have to prove that you can finance yourself for your entire course as it's not possible for you to work during the academic session to pay your way through the University.
+You need to be able to prove that you can finance yourself for your entire course as it's not possible for you to work during the academic session to pay your way through the University.
 Colleges ask for financial guarantees and proof is also required when applying for a visa.

-Fees are higher for overseas students (those from outside the EU and from the Islands) and depend on the course.
 If you're a national of a European Union (EU) country and you satisfy the residency requirements, then for fees purposes you're usually treated on exactly the same basis as UK students.
-See Fee status if you are unsure whether you are classed as a home or overseas student.
-More information can also be found on the UKCISA website and in our main fees and finance section.
+Tuition fees for overseas students (those from outside the EU and from the Islands) depend on the course.

-The tuition fees for overseas students commencing in 2013-14 have been approved, and follow a new structure.
-You should again allow for increases in subsequent years..
+The tuition fees for overseas students commencing in 2014-15 have been approved, and follow a new structure (tuition fees for 2015-16 will be published as soon as they’re available).
+You should again allow for increases in subsequent years.

-All oversea fee status (including Islands*) students, and those UK/EU students who are not eligible for tuition fee support (eg because they are taking a second degree), normally have to pay College fees in addition to University tuition fees.
+All oversea fee status (including Islands*) students, and those UK/EU students who aren't eligible for tuition fee support (eg because they're taking a second undergraduate degree), normally have to pay College fees in addition to University tuition fees.

 *Islands students are students from the Channel Islands and from the Isle of Man.

-Your living expenses may be higher than for a UK student, for instance if you have to stay in Cambridge or the UK during the vacations.
-The minimum resources needed per year (excluding tuition and College fees) are estimated to be approximately £8,850, depending on your lifestyle.
+Your living expenses may be higher than for a UK student, for instance if you stay in Cambridge or the UK during the vacations.
+The minimum resources needed per year (excluding tuition and College fees) are estimated to be approximately £9,200, depending on your lifestyle.